Dosage form: injection, powder, lyophilized, for solution

 TTP was statistically significantly longer on the Bortezomib, melphalan and prednisone arm (see Figure 1). (median follow-up 16.3 months)

 Figure 1: Time to ProgressionBortezomib, Melphalan and Prednisone vs Melphalan and Prednisone

 Overall survival was statistically significantly longer on the Bortezomib, melphalan and prednisone arm (see Figure 2). (median follow-up 60.1 months)

-Randomized, Clinical Study in Relapsed Multiple Myeloma of Bortezomib versus Dexamethasone
+Randomized, Clinical Study in Relapsed Multiple Myeloma of Bortezomib vs Dexamethasone

-patients was designed to determine whether Bortezomib resulted in improvement in time to progression (TTP) compared to high-dose dexamethasone in patients with progressive multiple myeloma following 1 to 3 prior therapies.
-Patients considered to be refractory to prior high-dose dexamethasone were excluded as were those with baseline Grade ≥ 2 peripheral neuropathy or platelet counts < 50,000/μL.
+A prospective Phase 3, international, randomized (1:1), stratified, open-label clinical study (NCT00048230) enrolling 669 patients was designed to determine whether Bortezomib resulted in improvement in time to progression (TTP) compared to high-dose dexamethasone in patients with progressive multiple myeloma following 1 to 3 prior therapies.
+Patients considered to be refractory to prior high-dose dexamethasone were excluded as were those with baseline Grade ≥2 peripheral neuropathy or platelet counts <50,000/μL.
 A total of 627 patients were evaluable for response.

-Stratification factors were based on the number of lines of prior therapy the patient had previously received (1 previous line versus more than 1 line of therapy), time of progression relative to prior treatment (progression during or within 6 months of stopping their most recent therapy versus relapse > 6 months after receiving their most recent therapy), and screening β2-microglobulin levels (≤ 2.5 mg/L versus > 2.5 mg/L).
+Stratification factors were based on the number of lines of prior therapy the patient had previously received (one previous line vs more than one line of therapy), time of progression relative to prior treatment (progression during or within six months of stopping their most recent therapy vs relapse >6 months after receiving their most recent therapy), and screening beta2 -microglobulin levels (≤2.5 mg/L vs >2.5 mg/L).